jhogan/core/STYLE.md

 ### Rule
 Property methods

+    * should not be abbreviate unless it is a common abbreviation (such as `.sql` for an SQL representation of an object).
     * should be all lowercase,
     * should not include prefixes such as 'get' and 'set'
     * should be composed of a single word if humanly possible